Jvrni/Games/README.md

 ![Diagram showing the data layer architecture](images/architecture-data-layer.png "Diagram showing the data layer architecture")

 The repository has its own model.
-For example, the `Value Repository` has a `Value Response` model.
+For example, the `Game Repository` has a `Game Response` model.

 Repositories are the public API for other layers, they provide the _only_ way to access the app data.
 The repositories typically offer one or more methods for reading and writing data.